renskiy/fabricio/examples/roles/README.md

 ## Deploy to localhost

-Same configuration can be deployed to `localhost` infrastructure even without SSH daemon enabled locally:
+Same configuration can be deployed to localhost:

     fab localhost nginx

+even without SSH daemon enabled:

+    fab monkey-patch localhost nginx

-This is possible due to Python "monkey patch" applied inside the `localhost` infrastructure definition (see [fabfile.py](fabfile.py#L28)).
+The latter is possible due to special "monkey-patch" command applied before any other.
+See [fabfile.py](fabfile.py) for details.

 ## Parallel execution